-- FMV of shares one year later is $2.00 per share.
+- FMV of shares 1 year later is $2.00 per share.

-- FMV of shares two years later is $2.50 per share.
+- FMV of shares 2 years later is $2.50 per share.

-- FMV of shares three years later is $3.50 per share.
+- FMV of shares 3 years later is $3.50 per share.

 While 409A is an IRS code section, the IRS may not even audit a private company related to this matter.
 However, this is not a reason for companies to disregard the importance of 409A.

-Consider the example above, and assume the company did not report the deferred income each year.
+Consider the example above and assume the company did not report the deferred income each year.
 The company then is bought out for $5.00 per share, and the employee penalty is on the total gain, as displayed in the chart.
-If your company grants stock options incorrectly which creates a penalty under Section 409A, most employees expect that their employer will absorb this cost.
+If your company grants stock options incorrectly, creating a penalty under Section 409A, most employees expect that their employer will absorb this cost.

-In this example, the $800,000 penalty reflected in year four could cost your company $2,000,000 in order to make the employee whole.
+In the example table above, the $800,000 penalty reflected in year 4 could cost your company $2 million to fully compensate the employee.

 Companies need to understand how Section 409A impacts their future stock option grants and whether outstanding options must be modified to comply with Section 409A.
-Privately-held companies in particular need to be acutely aware of the valuation requirements related to stock options.
+Privately held companies in particular need to be acutely aware of the valuation requirements related to stock options.

 Any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or under any state or local tax law or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
 Please do not hesitate to contact us if you have any questions regarding the matter.